Hadden Clark

 Hadden Irving Clark (born July 31, 1952) is an American murderer and suspected serial killer currently serving two 30-year sentences for the murders of 6-year-old Michele Lee Dorr in 1986, and 23-year-old Laura Houghteling in 1992.
 He was also given a 10-year sentence for robbery after stealing from a former landlord.

 Family

 Clark is the second of four children, and was born and raised in Troy, New York.
 In 1984, his brother, Bradfield Clark, strangled a woman in California before eating several body parts.

 While by all appearances an affluent and happy family to outsiders, Clark's parents were both alcoholics and often fought with each other in front of their children.
-Clark's father having a PhD in chemistry worked for many different companies but unhappy with his pay he often changed jobs which meant that the family moved frequently.
+Clark's father, who had a PhD in chemistry, worked in industrial research for different companies.
+Unhappy with his pay, he often changed jobs which meant the family moved frequently.
 As a teenager, Clark tortured and killed animals owned by children who bullied him.